 Have you lost or found a pet in Toronto?
-It would be nice if there was one central place that everyone in the city used to reconnect animals with their families, but unfortunately that isn't yet the case.
+It would be nice if there was one central place that everyone in the city could use to reconnect animals with their families, but unfortunately that isn't yet the case.
 If you've lost a pet, there are a number of places and websites you should get in touch with and keep monitoring.
-And if you've found a pet, the more ways you spread the word, the better the chance of getting them home.
+And if you've found a pet, the more ways you spread the word, the better the chance of getting them back to their forever home.

 No matter what kind of pet has gone missing from your home, in all cases the first step is the same - check the immediate area first.
 But if your pet has definitely left the vicinity, you can let your community know through word-of-mouth, flyers and posters.
 Ask to put up flyers at local high-traffic businesses, whether or not they are pet-centric.
 This could include: